Muhammad N. S. Hadi: Research

 Hadi has studied the application of materials in construction, with emphasis on material performance, enhancement, and optimization.
 His research in high-strength concrete investigated the behavior of externally reinforced high-strength concrete columns when subjected to eccentric loading and evaluated its effectiveness within external confinement with FRP composites.
 In other research, he calculated the optimum design of beams under different loadings using neural networks and showed that neural networks are comparatively effective for solving a vast number of structural engineering problems.

 In his later work, Hadi employed the Taguchi method to find the best mix for geopolymer concrete, using ground granulated blast furnace slag (GGBFS) as a substitute for regular cement.
 He subsequently demonstrated that the setting time improved with the addition of metakaolin and silica fume.
 In related research, he investigated different factors affecting the strength, setting time, and workability of geopolymer pastes and after testing different mixes, found that the best mix consisted of 40% of GGBFS, 0.5 of Al/Bi ratio, 2.0 of SS/SH ratio, and an Aw/Bi ratio of 0.15.

 Hadi's work has been cited 9,600 times according to Scopus.

+Hadi has worked on research projects funded by the Australian Research Council (ARC), the National Natural Science Foundation of China and the China Pakistan Economic Corridor (CPEC) Collaborative Research Grant Program.

+In 2025, he was part of the research team for the ARC Linkage Project 2D electromagnetic Hopkinson appartus for multi-axial dymatic testing (E25010089) which received A$420,000 in funding.

+From 2022 to 2025 he worked on a project funded by the National Science Foundation of China on the mechaninal Properties and calculation methods of concrete beams strengthened with magnesium phosphate cement composties and fibre- renforced poylmer (FRP).
+The project received US$125,000 in Funding.